A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields

 We set the Dirichlet boundary condition \eqref{eq:Boundary x Dirichlet} in the $x$-direction, with the boundary data $g_L(y,t) = \widetilde{u}(x_L, y, t)$, $g_R(y,t) = \widetilde{u}(x_R, y, t)$, and the periodic boundary condition \eqref{eq:Boundary y periodic} in the $y$-direction.

-Figure \ref{fig:MMS convergence} shows the convergence of the the 2D problem using the implicit Euler time solver with $\Delta t = \Delta x^2/100$ in a $[0,1]\times[0,1]$ domain.
-Due to the time step, the 4th order methods at smaller $\kappa_\perp$ result in a second order method, indicating the temporal error dominates the computation.
+Figure \ref{fig:MMS convergence} shows the convergence of $l_2$ errors using the implicit Euler ($\theta=1$) and Crank-Nicholson ($\theta=\half$) for the time solvers with $\Delta t = 0.1\Delta x$ in a $[0,1]\times[0,1]$ domain, and for SBP operators with 2nd and 4th order accurate interior stencils.
+The errors converge to zero at the expected rates, see Figure \ref{fig:MMS convergence}.